jamestthompson3/viiksetjs/README.md

 ## BarChart

-`BarChart` component inherits the data from the `ChartArea` which wraps it.
+The `BarChart` component inherits the data from the `ChartArea` which wraps it.
 Using this data, it scales itself accordingly.
-When creating a `BarChart` component, it is necessary to pass `type='ordinal'` to the parent `ChartArea`.
+When creating a categorical `BarChart` component, it is necessary to pass `type='ordinal'` to the parent `ChartArea`.
 A `dataKey` prop must be provided in order for the component to know which data points it should render.
 Passing an `xKey` prop to the `ChartArea` component is also required to denote which values should be graphed across the xValue, as is passing a `yKey` if there is more than one item in the data object that is an integer or float.

 ### Props